The 7 Best LSAT Prep Courses of 2026 (Ranked & Reviewed)

 Frequently Asked Questions

-Blueprint is the best overall LSAT prep course in 2025, offering engaging video content, an adaptive study planner, and live instruction options.
+Blueprint is the best overall LSAT prep course in 2026, offering engaging video content, an adaptive study planner, live instruction options, and updated lessons for the new LSAT interface and Argumentative Writing.
 7Sage is the best value at $69/month with elite analytics.
-Kaplan is best for live class schedules, and Princeton Review offers the boldest score guarantee.
+Kaplan is best for live class schedules and rehearsing the in-person test-day experience that returns in August 2026, and Princeton Review offers the boldest score guarantee.

 How much does LSAT prep cost?